3-2 Zone Defense: How it Works. Complete Coaching Guide

 They can take the offense out of their flow.
 It can protect players from being in foul trouble.
 It can force bad shooting teams to attempt more long distance shots.
 And in some cases, a zone can apply more pressure and traps that a man couldn’t.

-The biggest reason for this article is to introduce a 3-2 zone defense in basketball, but it´s important to note that because players aren’t guarding a man and rather are guarding an area it´s extremely important to know what area needs to be guarded by who and when it needs to be guarded.
+The biggest reason for this article is to introduce a 3 2 zone in basketball, but it´s important to note that because players aren’t guarding a man and rather are guarding an area it´s extremely important to know what area needs to be guarded by who and when it needs to be guarded.

 And that is what we will go over with you today…